Vaping to Help Stop Abusing Alcohol?

 Alcohol abuse is when you drink too much alcohol or use it in unhealthy ways, like binge drinking or driving under the influence of alcohol.
 This can lead to serious health problems like liver damage or brain damage that can affect your memory and ability to think clearly.
 The Alcolhol Rehab Guide had this to say about alcoholism, “Individuals struggling with alcoholism often feel as though they cannot function normally without alcohol.
 This can lead to a wide range of issues and impact professional goals, personal matters, relationships and overall health.
 Over time, the serious side effects of consistent alcohol abuse can worsen and produce damaging complications.”

 You should also be aware of the risks associated with vaping.
 While there aren't any long-term studies on the effects of e-cigarettes, there are some concerns about their safety.
 Nicotine addiction is one risk: if you're using an e-cigarette to help you stop drinking alcohol, it's important not to become addicted to nicotine as well.
 Secondhand smoke from e-cigarettes can also be harmful for others around you--especially children and pregnant women--so make sure that your use doesn't cause problems at home or work by keeping it out of sight when possible.
-Finally, while e-cigarettes are generally considered safer than traditional cigarettes because they don't contain tar or carbon monoxide (and therefore don't cause lung cancer), they do contain other chemicals that may pose health risks over time; these include formaldehyde and diacetyl (which has been linked with popcorn lung).
+Finally, E-cigarettes are generally considered safer than traditional cigarettes because they don't contain tar or carbon monoxide (and therefore don't cause lung cancer).

 Vaping as an Alternative to Alcohol